 All of the island’s 45 thatched-roof villas hover over the blue lagoons, and most of them are positioned off wooden jetties.
 The pinnacle of the island’s many water villas has to be the private reserve.
 This 1,700m2 villa is actually set off the island not only on a not even on a jetty, in fact, you the villa comes with a private boat which you can use to come and go as you please.
 Sprawled over 3 levels, this villa offers a dream escape and comes with an infinity swimming pool, sundecks, pavilions, a sauna, fully-equipped air-conditioned gym, cinema room, and bar.
 A lovely fun touch is a waterslide which juts out from the top deck all the way down into the ocean.
 Residents staying here will also be invited to fill up their wine cellar by choosing from a selection of over 400 wines from around the world.
 A Mr or Mrs. Friday is also on hand to tend to your needs or to drive the boat should you want a lift to the island’s shores.

 For a more economical option, choose to stay in one of the 24 luxury water villas.
 Spread over two floors, these feature beautifully decorated rooms, and floor to ceiling windows in the bathroom so that you can look out onto the blue lagoon while lounging while soaking in an oversized tub.
 The rooms also come with daybeds, dining areas, rooftop terraces, a Bose sound system as well as bamboo bicycles to help you to get around.
 The overwater catamaran net provides the perfect secluded spot for topping up your tan or enjoying your favorite book.
+Click here to get the latest rates on Gili Lankanfushi Resort.

 Six Senses Laamu: Glass Bottom Tubs

-The Six Senses resort has many claims to fame, including the fact that the only resort that is located within the Laamu Atoll, it has an ice cream and chocolate studio, as well as an outdoor cinema which is surrounded by lush jungle.
+The Six Senses Laamu Resort has many claims to fame, including the fact that the only resort that is located within the Laamu Atoll, it has an ice cream and chocolate studio, as well as an outdoor cinema which is surrounded by lush jungle.
 The restaurants here are also exceptional; one spot to dine at is Leaf, which serves traditional Maldivian cuisine and is perched high above the organic gardens below and can only be accessed by a rope bridge.
 There is also a chili bar which features Japanese classics as well as a communal table where you can dine with new friends.

 When it comes to the water villas, there are multiple options to choose from depending on your budget and tastes.
 The lagoon water villas can be accessed by a private timber jetty.
 They are incredibly secluded with and made from locally sourced timber.
 One of the most marvelous features of these types of accommodation is the bathroom, as each one comes with a bathtub that has a glass bottom so you can view the incredible marine-life filled waters below.
 There’s also a top decking area with seating perfect for enjoying a sundowner as the sun sets over the Indian Ocean.
 Garden water villas are an excellent choice if you want to experience life living life on the water while still having very easy and quick access to the main island.

 Six Senses crown jewel has to be the Laamu water villa with pool which is set off a weather timber jetty much further away from the main island in comparison to the lagoon water villas.
 These come with a private infinity pool and lounging area outdoor, and dining spot with amazing panoramic views.
 Like the other villas, they also have a glass-bottomed tub and treetop decking area.
 They also feature all the mod cons you would expect including a Bose entertainment sound system, 37-inch flat screen tv with WIFI, walk-in wardrobes, rain showers and iPod docking station.
 A bottle of prosecco is provided for all guests on arrival, complimentary breakfast is included as are bicycles.
+Click here for a look at those incredible villas and to book your trip to Six Senses Laamu.

 Miladhoo Islands: Sweet Seclusion